rwaskiewicz/ticket-header-from-git-branch/README.md

-# Tickety Cricket
+# Git Branch to Ticket Header

-This repo contains a `commit-msg` hook for finding a string at the beginning of a git branch name and placing it in a git trailer.
+This repo contains a `commit-msg` hook for finding a string at the beginning of a git branch name and placing it at the start of a git commit message.

 ## What It Does

-For a git branch with the name `dx-1111/feat/add-cool-thing`, this hook parses the branch name, and adds the ticket value to the git message as a trailer.
+For a git branch with the name `dx-1111/feat/add-cool-thing`, this hook parses the branch name, and adds the ticket value to the start of the git message.

 ```bash
 $ git checkout -b dx-1111/feat/add-cool-thing